drpshtiwan/livewire-async-select/docs-src/guide/default-values.md

 />
 ```

-When `addRecommendedUsers()` is called and sets the `selectedUsers` array, the component will automatically display the labels "John Doe", "Jane Smith", and "Bob Wilson" without needing to fetch them from the API.
+When `addRecommendedUsers()` is called and sets the `selectedUsers` array, the component will automatically display the labels "John Doe", "Jane Smith", and "Bob Wilson" **without making any API request**.

 **Using value-labels with Images:**